Tips for Machining PEEK Plastic

 - Abrasion resistance

-PEEK is excellent for applications that require strength and stability under the consistent use of high temperatures (500°F/260°C).
-You often find PEEK plastic in piston parts, pumps, electrical cable insulation and bearings.
-There is a rise in the use of PEEK for medical implant device components such as dental healing cups, spiked washers and spinal implants.
-It is also gaining popularity in the aerospace, automotive and chemical process industries.
+PEEK plastics are excellent for applications that require strength and stability under consistent high temperatures (500°F/260°C).
+PEEK polymers are often used as components in equipment parts, including pistons, pumps, electrical cable insulation, and bearings.
+There is also a rise in the use of PEEK for medical implant device components, such as dental healing cups, spiked washers, and spinal implants.
+Additionally, its advantageous properties are causing PEEK to gain increasing popularity in the aerospace, automotive, and chemical process industries.

-Industrial-grade PEEK keeps its mechanical properties at high temperatures.
-It is a flame-retardant material with abrasion resistance, high impact strength and a low coefficient of friction.
-The industrial-grade version is often used in the aerospace, automotive, chemical, electronics, petroleum, and food and beverage industries.
+There are two basic grades of PEEK: industrial grade and medical grade.
+Industrial grade PEEK keeps its mechanical properties at high temperatures.
+It is a flame retardant material with abrasion resistance, high impact strength and a low coefficient of friction.
+The industrial grade version is often used in the aerospace, automotive, chemical, electronics, petroleum, and food and beverage industries.

-Medical-grade PEEK has the same properties as industrial-grade PEEK.
-On top of all those, it possesses biocompatibility and high chemical resistance.
-It also has compatibility with different sterilization methods and is naturally radio translucent.
+Medical grade PEEK has the same properties as industrial grade PEEK plus more.
+On top of all the properties of industrial grade PEEK, medical grade PEEK possesses biocompatibility and high chemical resistance.
+It also has compatibility with various sterilization methods and is naturally radio translucent, meaning it is invisible in X-ray photographs.
+Its properties make it an ideal material for manufacturing components for medical implants.

-These are some basic tips you should be aware of when machining PEEK polymer.
+Here are some basic tips to be aware of when machining PEEK polymers:

-- PEEK materials usually come in the form of rods.
+- For Machining, PEEK materials usually come in the form of rods, plates, or injection molded blanks.

-- Before machining, stress-relieve PEEK through an annealing process to decrease the possibility of surface cracks and internal stresses.
+- Before machining, stress relieve PEEK plastic through an annealing process to decrease the possibility of surface cracks and internal stresses.

-- As PEEK is softer than most metals and stiffer than most plastics, fixturing is crucial.
+- As PEEK polymers are softer than most metals and stiffer than most plastics, fixturing is crucial.

 - While PEEK can endure high temperatures and has a high melting point, it still requires coolant.
 Avoid overheating and surface melting by providing sufficient coolant such as pure water.